 _

-It’s a great activity to do to discover the Mangrove of the Al Thakira region (in northern Qatar) and to take some idyllic photos on the desert beaches of Qatar, not to mention that it tones your arms…
+It’s a great activity to do to discover the mangrove in the Al Thakira region (in the north of Qatar) and to take some idyllic photos on the desert beaches of Qatar, not to mention that it tones your arms…

 Activity offered by QIA (Qatar International Adventures)